Divine-pro/Photo-morphism-tool/README.md

 # Photo-morphism-tool
 A photo morphism tool for morphing 3 images instead of 2

 So many of us have used photo morphism for several purposes right?
-Well, I always wanted to morph more than 2 images at a time, so I changed the formula of morphing 2 images a little bit, so that we can now morph 3 images together :)
+Well, I always wanted to morph more than 2 images at a time, so I changed the formula of morphing 2 images a little bit so that we can now morph 3 images together :)

 The formula is given below: